Fallon Carrington: Season 3

 Claudia Blaisdel, an unstable woman who lost her child, becomes the primary suspect in Little Blake's kidnapping.
 The baby's nanny, however, also has ties to the disgraced Nick.
 In a televised plea to return their grandson, Alexis and Blake reveal the shocking secret that their eldest child, Adam, had been kidnapped as an infant and was never returned.
 The kidnapper turns out to be Alfred Grimes, the father of the man whose affair with Alexis prompted Blake to exile her.
 Fallon asks for control of Blake's struggling hotel, La Mirada, which she remodels and renames La Mirage.
 Jeff is upset by Fallon's decision to work and accuses her of neglecting their child.
 Fallon flirts with Michael Torrance, a handsome stranger who is staying at the hotel, and they share a kiss.
 In "The Siblings", she is horrified to learn from Alexis that Michael is Adam, Fallon's long lost brother.
 Fallon hires Mark Jennings as her tennis instructor in "Mark", only to learn that he is Krystle's ex-husband, brought to Denver by Alexis to cause trouble for Blake.
-Fallon soon begins an affair with Mark, not knowing that he is also sleeping with her mother.
+Fallon soon begins an affair with Mark, not knowing that he is also having sex with her mother.
 Meanwhile, finally realizing that Krystle truly loves Blake, Fallon reaches out to her stepmother, and the two mend fences in "Samantha".
 Fallon hires Joseph's daughter, Kirby, to be her son's nanny.
 As Fallon's marriage to Jeff deteriorates, she is annoyed by Kirby's obvious designs on Jeff.
 His behavior becomes more erratic and violent, and he attacks Fallon after finding her in Mark's hotel room.
 Angry and upset, Fallon decides her marriage is finally over and flies to Haiti for a divorce.
 She continues her relationship with Mark, while Jeff marries Kirby on the rebound.
 Alexis tries to coerce Mark to end things with Fallon in "The Vote", but he refuses.
 In "The Dinner", however, Alexis arranges for Fallon to discover her in Mark's bed.
 Fallon learns that Jeff's odd behavior was caused by inhaling toxic chemicals in the paint used in his office, and comes to suspect Adam of deliberately causing it.